liamhays/hpex/README.md

 you want to use is correct, choose a local directory, and double-click a file you want to send.
-The copy window appears, this time without the "Rename on calculator:" box, and you can start a transfer. **Important:** using XModem mode with HPex is similar to using XModem with Kermit in the terminal.
-You have to prepare the calculator with a name in level 1 and be ready to press or type XRECV before HPex times out, like this (the file we want to copy is 'TD2'):
+The copy window appears, this time without the "Rename on calculator:" box, and you can start a transfer. **Important:** if you've used Kermit with XModem, using HPex with XModem is nearly identical.
+You have to prepare the calculator with a name in level 1 and be ready to press or type XRECV before HPex times out, like this (the file we want to copy is `'TD2'`):

 ![The HP 48 prepared to receive a file over XModem](manual_photos/hp48_prepared.png)